The Barbarian Artist

 Catawba College

-Adding to the evening’s intensity is Grieg’s iconic Piano Concerto in A minor, a work of great emotional depth and virtuosic brilliance, performed by the talented pianist Ying Li.
-This concert offers a profound exploration of music as a form of resistance and expression, showcasing the resilience of the human spirit in the face of oppression.
-Join us for a night of powerful music and historical intrigue, as we delve into the depths of artistic defiance and political subversion.
+This concert is a profound exploration of music as resistance and expression, illuminating the resilience of the human spirit in the face of oppression.
+Join us for a night of powerful music and historical intrigue as we delve into the depths of artistic defiance and political subversion.

 Get your tickets